trantow/Geomathematics-MatLab-code/README.md

 **`plot*.m`**
 Scripts that create a figure with a geolocated image (jpg or png) of the associated glacier.
 Used as a basemap to plot other data over.
 All image files found in _data_ folder.
 <br></br>

+Some code here and elsewhere may using the export_fig.m code (with associated scripts) to make better plots.
+That code can be found on the MatLab file exchange center at: https://www.mathworks.com/matlabcentral/fileexchange/23629-export_fig